ubccpsc/classy/docs/instructor/features.md

 ## Github and AutoTest Examples

-In the following scenarios, an instructor has pre-configured AutoTest to mark all `lab2` deliverables using a custom Docker container that he has built.
+In the following scenarios, an instructor has configured the `lab2` deliverable to be marked by a custom built AutoGrade container.
+AutoTest runs the AutoGrade container for each `push` and marks the latest `commit`.
 The expected behaviour of AutoTest is demonstrated based on the student actions.

 ### Student User Examples